 Let’s take a look at the mathematics behind why betting on an upset is profitable.

-Even more than being able to recognize a match where the underdog might win, picking an upset is about identifying a place in the available odds that represent a more beneficial value compared to what the public thinks might happen.
+Even more than being able to recognise a match where the underdog might win, picking an upset is about identifying a place in the available odds that represents a more beneficial value compared to what the public thinks might happen.

 The concept of finding which odds indicate the more positive chance of each side of the bet winning is called implied odds.
 It is easiest to figure out the implied odds by using a free sports betting calculator online.